plotly/plotly.github.io/_posts/2016-08-04-sample-advisory.md

 support: true
 ---

-# Plotly Security Advisory: Sample

-This is an example security advisory, to test our site layout and provide a template for when we need to release a real advisory.
+**This is an example security advisory, to test our site layout and provide a template for when we need to release a real advisory.**

 ## CVE-2016-0000